01 of 08

 How Sanding Belts are Made

-On a recent visit to Ali Industries, manufacturers of the Gator Finishing sanding system, I was able to learn the steps used to make sanding belts.
-It's a rather interesting story, as there are some steps incorporated to make the belts durable that are a somewhat surprising.
+On a recent visit to Ali Industries, manufacturers of the Gator Finishing sanding system, we were able to learn the steps used to make sanding belts.
+It's a rather interesting story, as there are some steps incorporated to make the belts durable that are somewhat surprising.

 02 of 08